midhaworks/EVA5-Avnish/S15-FinalAssignment/readme.md

 ### Code Structure:
 https://github.com/midhaworks/EVA5-Avnish/tree/main/S15-FinalAssignment

-ModelSummary.ipynb: Notebook showing the details of the 3 Base Models and the newly created combined model Tricycle.
+**ModelSummary.ipynb**: Notebook showing the details of the 3 Base Models and the newly created combined model Tricycle.
 Also, Tricycle Model also saves the weights for itself after having loaded weights of each of it's layers from the base model.

-MiDas - Folder containing MiDasNet code.
+**MiDas** - Folder containing MiDasNet code.

-planercnn - Fodler containing PlaneRCNN code.
+**planercnn** - Fodler containing PlaneRCNN code.

-YoloV3 - Folder containing YoloV3 code.
+**YoloV3** - Folder containing YoloV3 code.

-Tricycle - Folder containing the code of the combined model.
+**Tricycle** - Folder containing the code of the combined model.
 It has been named as Tricycle, as it has 3 wheels - relating to 3 outcomes & given that i have just started to learn Transfer Learning & it is first such model (like we start with tricycle to further graduate to riding a cycle, bike and so on) :)

-attempts - The folder contains source code of the previous attempts made to defined a combined model
+**attempts** - The folder contains source code of the previous attempts made to defined a combined model

-data - folder contains some base data, but for overall data, please refer the gdrive link (as not all data can be added to github due to data limit) - https://drive.google.com/drive/folders/1KMyWDwS76VVK5A9yiIAlwPNO2I3Dn-yA?usp=sharing
+**data** - folder contains some base data, but for overall data, please refer the gdrive link (as not all data can be added to github due to data limit) - https://drive.google.com/drive/folders/1KMyWDwS76VVK5A9yiIAlwPNO2I3Dn-yA?usp=sharing

 ### First Step: Generate more data, as 3000 images will not be sufficient.